 The clean tones are warm, smooth and crisp, you will find a variety of amps meant for almost only clean playing and most of them hit the mark.
 Mid gains and crunch are well represented in Vstomp Amp with a variety of nice mid-gain inclusions.
 The hi-gain is where things started to get a little hit and miss for me.
 There was a few I really liked and a few I felt missed the mark in the hi-gain department but it didn’t bother me because even if I was to only ever use this suite for cleans, they’d be worth the price of the plugin.
 That said however, a few of the hi-gain amps were just not passable for recording purposes but they were still fun to mess with.

 My personal favorite amps from this plugin were the Soloist, Glacial Clean, Baseman, Fryman, with the overall standouts being the Formula and the Emperor without question.
 I managed to find really nice tones for country, blues, southern rock, ska, punk, tech-death, djent (took some work), thrash, death metal and the list goes on.

-The impulses and loader included in Vstomp Amp are decent.
-They include a matched cab for each amp.
-They are decent quality but a few of them seemed a little flat to me.
+The impulses and loader included in Vstomp Amp are just ok.
+They include a matched cab for each amp but I wouldn’t say the cab section brings out the best in the other gear.
+They are decent quality but a few of them seemed a little dull to me.
 The selection is good but for those that have a lot of their own impulses, you can easily bypass the onboard stuff in favor of your own.
 I have a lot of luck with my own impulses when it comes to full amp suites.
 I usually end up bypassing for my own and it normally brings more life out of the amps.
 In this case it was no different.
-Not a shot at the product at all, some people are just nuts about impulses I guess.
+I was able to get much better tones with my own loader and selection.